doougui/cords/README.md

   </a>
 </p>

-> An easier way to log your Minecraft coordinates to your friends
+> An easier way to share your Minecraft coordinates to your friends

 ## Usage